WestonSF/ArcGISDataToolkit/ReadMe.md

 #### Update from Zip
 Updates data in a geodatabase from a zip file containing a geodatabase.
 Will get the latest zip file from update folder and update the datasets with the same name in the specified geodatabase.
+If dataset doesn't exist will copy it over.

 #### Update from CSV
 Updates data in a geodatabase from a CSV file.
 Will get the latest zip CSV from update folder and